lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 > **Note:** to clean your subscription just delete the resource group you created for all the associated resources.

-Now you start executing the exercises.
+Now you will start executing the exercises.

 ---